isabellelourenco/avenue-qa-challenge/README.md

 ## Pre-requirements

-You need to have [Node.js](https://nodejs.org/) and yarn installed on your computer.
+You need to have [Node.js](https://nodejs.org/) and [yarn](https://yarnpkg.com/) installed on your computer.

-For this project, the following versions of node and npm were used:
+For this project, the following versions of node and yarn were used:

 ```sh
 $ node -v